fossasia/eventyay-tickets/README.rst

 on development.
 Please bear in mind that our Code of Conduct applies to the complete contribution process.

+If you are interested in plugin development, check both our documentation and our `list of plugin ideas`_ in the project wiki.

 License
 -------
 We publish `pretalx` under the terms of the Apache License.
 See the LICENSE